PowerMops/powermops-site/src/routes/pmops/Reference_4.md

 `ref <class> <name> no_subclasses`

 For this kind of reference, you will get an error if you try to assign an object whose class doesn't match exactly.
-You can&\#146;t have an object whose class is a subclass of the reference&\#146;s class.
+You can't have an object whose class is a subclass of the reference's class.
 But the advantage is that since Mops knows the class at compile time, it can compile early binding code for messages.
 This can give you some extra speed if you know that the reference will always point to an object of exactly a specific class.

-&nbsp;

 So far references are only implemented for PowerMops.
 For 68k Mops, you can continue to use object pointers (see below), although they lack a